RobertTDowling/stm32h7-heartrate-monitor/README.md

 ### For the first criteria, what are enough samples?

-Based on ideas from the [Pan–Tompkins algorithm](https://en.wikipedia.org/wiki/Pan%E2%80%93Tompkins_algorithm) for detecting pulses in electrocardiogram waves, the main peak of the pulse is stated to have a minimum width of 150ms–the heart just can’t pulse again that quickly.
+Based on ideas from the [Pan–Tompkins algorithm](https://en.wikipedia.org/wiki/Pan%E2%80%93Tompkins_algorithm) for detecting pulses in electrocardiogram waves, the main peak of the pulse is stated to have a minimum width of 150ms–the heart just can’t pulse again any faster than that.

 Mulling over the data I had, the pulse widths seem closer to 200ms.
 Although they look superficially similar, a photoplethysmogram is not an ECG.
 The waves are different, and the mechanism that generates them is different too.
 The ECG is a measure of the electrical activation of the heart muscle.
 The photoplethysmogram is a measure of the changing blood volume in an extremity, which is a result of the pressure wave from the heart beat, acting against the resistance of the arteries.
 They don’t seem comparable.
 I felt justified in making this change and modeled my pulse with as 200ms.